vasylenko/devdosvid.blog/content/posts/2020/2020-09-16-terraform-workflow-working-individually-and-in-a-team/index.md

 date: "2020-09-16T00:00:00Z"
 description: An overview of best practices for working with Terraform individually or in a team
 summary: An overview of best practices for working with Terraform individually or in a team
-images: ["tf-workflows.jpeg"]
 cover:
-  image: tf-workflows.jpeg
+  image: cover-image.jpeg
+  relative: true
-tags: ["Terraform", "Tutorials"]
+tags: ["Terraform", "Tutorials", "terraform workflow", "terraform productivity"]
 categories: [Terraform]
 title: Terraform Workflow — Working Individually and in a Team
 aliases: ["/2020/09/16/terraform-workflow-working-individually-and-in-a-team.html"]